LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ![](media/quickkey_action_individual_setting.png)

 To reassign a QuickKey to a different menu, it must first be cleared.
-On either the VFO or Channel screen, press and hold **SK2** and the number key in question, and wait for the beep sqeuence to play, to indicate the QuickKey has been cleared.
+On either the VFO or Channel screen, press and hold **SK2** and the number key in question, and wait for the beep sequence to play, to indicate the QuickKey has been cleared.

 Note.